righ/d2a/README.rst

 -----------------
 If you want to create a module manually, create a `models_sqla.py` in the apps.

-Write like the following to it`:
+Write like the following to it:

 .. code-block:: python3